DannyGsGit/GitConfigs/README.md

 _Date: January 2019_

-A repository of useful Git commands
+A repository of useful Git commands.

 --------------------------------------------------------------------------------